Electricity-Aware Bid Format for Coordinated Heat and Electricity Market Clearing: Numerical analysis

-In both case studies, each mechanism studied is solved daily over the optimization horizon.
-In order to ensure a fair comparison between the electricity-aware and decoupled mechanisms, the hourly heat bids of CHPs and HPs are computed each day as their heat marginal costs using the day-ahead electricity price forecast, as discussed in Section \ref{section:2}.
+The proposed electricity-aware bid selection mechanism (EA) is compared to: (a) the existing sequential and decoupled day-ahead market mechanism (Dec) described in Section \ref{section:2}; and (b) the fully integrated heat and electricity unit commitment and market mechanism (Int), which jointly and simultaneously optimizes the dispatch and flows in the heat and electricity systems over the following 24 hours.
+This integrated mechanism is not realistic in practice and is solely used as an ideal benchmark\footnote{Note that the integrated mechanism is not simulated in Case Study 2 because, due to the intertemporal constraints, when cleared sequentially day-by-day over 1 year, it is not guaranteed to result in lower operational costs compared to other mechanisms, and therefore, it does not provide a relevant benchmark.}.
+In order to ensure a fair comparison between the electricity-aware and decoupled mechanisms, the hourly heat bids of CHPs and HPs are computed each day as their heat marginal costs using day-ahead electricity price forecasts, as presented in Section \ref{section:2}.
 These forecast prices are derived by jointly clearing the heat and electricity markets.
-Finally, the penalty factor $\gamma$ in \eqref{3_1level} is fixed to $0.99$.
-A sensitivity analysis reveals that solutions are stable around this value, and therefore, are assumed to have converged.

-Details on these case studies' setup and all relevant data are provided in the online appendices \citep{online_appendix_1,online_appendix_2}.}